Satyam/react-simple-idle-monitor/README.md

 The following properties are available.
 If default values are not mentioned they are `null`:

 * `timeout`: (in milliseconds, defaults to 20 minutes), the delay without activity that will make it switch to an idle state and fire/dispatch the corresponding actions.
+Changing this value after initialization will re-start the timer with the new value.
-* `events`: (array of strings, [defaults](https://github.com/Satyam/react-simple-idle-monitor/blob/master/src/index.jsx#L192)): list of DOM events (not React synthetic events) it should listen to in order to detect user activity.
+* `events`: (array of strings, [defaults](https://github.com/Satyam/react-simple-idle-monitor/blob/master/src/index.jsx#L198)): list of DOM events (not React synthetic events) it should listen to in order to detect user activity.
+If this property is changed over the lifetime of the component, such changes will be ignored.
 * `element`: (actual DOM element, defaults to `document`): the DOM element to attach the above event listeners to.
 In a browser environment, it defaults to `document`.
-In a server environment (for *universal* or *isomorphic*), it will be `undefined` which will disable the component.
+In a server environment (for *universal* or *isomorphic* applications), it will be `undefined` which will disable the component, if an `activeClassName` is provided, it will always render as *active*.
+This property should not be changed over the lifetime of the component.
-* `onIdle`, `onActive`, `onRun`, `onStop` (functions).
-Event callbacks, see [above](#Events).
+* `onIdle`, `onActive`, `onRun`, `onStop` (functions): Event handlers, see [above](#Events).
 * `reduxActionPrefix` (string): the prefix to be used on the action types for all actions dispatched.
 The suffixes `_run`, `_idle`, `_active` or `_stop` will be appended for each type.
 The `dispatch` property also has to be set.
 * `dispatch` (function): a reference to Redux's store `dispatch` function, usually provided by the `connect` High-order Component from `react-redux`.
 * `enabled` (boolean, defaults to `true`): If set to `false` monitoring  will be suspended and, if set, the `onStop` event fired and/or the *prefix*`_onStop` action dispatched.
 When re-enabled, monitoring will resume for whatever time remained when it was disabled and the *run* event/action fired/dispatched.
 * `activeClassName`, `idleClassName` (strings): If either of them is present and `IdleMonitor` has children, a `<div>` with the className corresponding to the active/idle state will enclose those children.
-An update of the component and its children will be queued.
-If neither className is given, `IdleMonitor` will not create any DOM elements nor will it ever refresh the screen by itself.
+An update of the component and its children will be queued with React.
+If neither className is given, `IdleMonitor` will not create any DOM elements nor will it ever ask React to refresh the screen.